10ac-group10/Redash_Chatbot_LLM/README.md

 ## Introduction

-The Redash Chatbot LLM is an integration that brings natural language conversation capabilities powered by ChatGPT to your Redash dashboard.
-With the chatbot plugin, Redash users can engage in interactive and conversational queries, as well as visualize data directly from the chat interface.
+The Redash Chatbot LLM is an innovative integration that brings the power of OpenAI's ChatGPT model to your Redash dashboard.
+This integration allows users to interact with their Redash dashboards using natural language queries, making data exploration and analysis more intuitive and user-friendly.
+The Redash Chatbot LLM plugin provides conversational query capabilities, automated data visualization, and seamless integration with Redash.
+The project leverages Docker for easy setup and deployment, making it easy for users to get started with the integration.

 ## Features

-* Conversational Queries: Users can interact with Redash using natural language queries, making the process more intuitive and user-friendly.
+- **Conversational Queries**: The integration allows users to interact with their Redash dashboards using natural language queries.
+This makes the process of data exploration and analysis more intuitive and user-friendly.

-* Interactive Responses: ChatGPT generates human-like responses, providing users with informative and contextual feedback on their queries.
+- **Automated data Visualization**: The integration allows users to visualize query results directly within the chat interface.
+This feature enables faster data exploration and analysis.

-* Data Visualization: The plugin allows users to visualize query results directly within the chat interface, enabling faster data exploration and analysis.
+- **Integration with Redash**: The project is designed to work seamlessly with Redash, allowing users to leverage the full power of this popular open-source data visualization tool.

-`The Redash ChatGPT Plugin is an exciting project that aims to integrate natural language conversation capabilities powered by ChatGPT into your Redash dashboard.
-Although the plugin is still a work in progress, it currently provides functionality for engaging in conversational queries with ChatGPT directly within the Redash interface`
+- **Docker Support**: The project leverages Docker for easy setup and deployment.
+This makes it easy for users to get the project up and running on their own systems.

 ## Requirements Before Installation
-- Docker
+  - Docker: This is used for creating, deploying, and running applications by using containers.
-- Docker Compose
+  - Docker Compose: This is a tool for defining and managing multi-container Docker applications.
-- Node.js
+  - Node.js: This is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-- Yarn
+  - Yarn: This is a package manager that doubles down as project manager.
-- Python >= 3.9 and <= 3.10.2
+  - Python: The project requires a Python version that is greater than or equal to 3.9 and less than or equal to 3.10.2.
-- Poetry
+  - Poetry: This is a tool for dependency management and packaging in Python.

 ### Setup and Installation
 1. **Clone the Repository**